jfrolich/authorize/README.md

     #         be the user in most cases.
     # )

+    rule "authorize super admins for everything", _, actor do if actor.super_admin?, do: :ok, else: :undecided
+    end

     # An :unauthorized response will stop the chain, as will an :ok response.
     # When returning :undecided it will evaluate the next rule.
     rule [:read], "only admins can read invisible items", struct_or_changeset, actor do